Sl-Alex/SmartWatch/README.md

 # Hardware
 Both schematic and PCB were created with KiCAD.
 KiCAD project is located in the [PCB](./PCB) subfolder.
 Project uses components from my [KiCAD_libs](https://github.com/Sl-Alex/KiCAD_libs) repository.<br />
 **Status**: Finished.
 PCB is assembled, all HW features are tested and work as expected.
-Minor updates (component values and comments) will follow.

 # Software
 Project created in [EmBitz](http://www.emblocks.org/web/)<br />
 **Status**: In progress, can be compiled but does not work yet.
-Next step - reimplement sh1106 driver in SmDisplay class.<br />

-# ToDo list
-- [X] Implement GPIO class
-- [X] Implement SPI class
-- [ ] Implement I2C class
-- [ ] Finish HW documentation (component values)
+See issues list for details.<br />